-Opt-Out Opt-Out consists of adding an email address to a mailing list regardless of how the email address was acquired, and does not require that the owner of the email address initiate a request to have the email address added to the mailing list, and does not require that the owner of the email address provide permission before the email address is added to the mailing list.
+Opt-Out Opt-Out consists of adding an email address to a mailing list regardless of how the email address was acquired, without the owner of the email address providing permission before the email address is added to the mailing list.
 Opt-Out is different from and should not be confused with “opt out”, which is understood in the email industries to mean the act of removing one’s email address from a mailing list, or requesting that one’s email address be so removed.
-Note: Opt-Out is a very bad way to do things, and will always get you in trouble.
+Note that Opt-Out is a very bad way to do things, and will always get you in trouble.
 Opt-Out is spamming.

 Transactional Transactional email is a single email that is sent by an email sender to one single primary email address, for the purpose of providing specific, unique information to the holder of that email address, and which content is not applicable to anyone else.
 Examples include receipts, reservations, and payment or shipment confirmations.
 Transactional email is almost always one-to-one, and not one-to-several or one-to-many.
 Note that adding marketing messages to transactional email can transmute it to commercial bulk email for purposes of Federal and other laws, which is why it’s generally a bad idea to add marketing messages to receipts and other otherwise transactional email.

 In addition to understanding what all of these levels of opt-in mean, it’s important to understand how their use can affect your bottom line, which we discuss, for example, in Mailing List MR: the Most Important Metric of All.